saulrichardson/solstice/data/studies/study_report.md

 **Visual Evidence:**

-- **table_p5_det_4_014.png**: A table listing seasonal influenza vaccines for the 2021–2022 season, including product name, vaccine type, route, approved age, and HA per dose for each vaccine.
-Evidence: Flublok Quadrivalent (RIV4) is shown with 45 mcg HA per strain (180 mcg total), whereas standard-dose egg-based and cell culture–based IIV4 vaccines are listed with 15 mcg HA per strain (60 mcg total).
-The table explicitly shows that Flublok contains 45 mcg of HA per strain versus 15 mcg per strain in standard-dose influenza vaccines, which supports the claim.
+- **table_p5_det_4_014.png**: The table explicitly shows that Flublok contains 45 mcg of HA per strain versus 15 mcg per strain in standard-dose influenza vaccines, which supports the claim.

 ---